remance/Masendor/readme.md

 > rightful king of England refused to cover in a castle before the pretender and bravely marched his army to crush the
 > enemy head-on.

-Have you ever find it weird that most historical games follow only a specific version of the story?
-Even a single battle may have more than one side of the story.<br>
+Have you ever found it weird that most historical games follow only a specific version of the story?
+Even a single battle may have more than one side of the story.

-For example, the Normans say they are the underdog in the Battle of Hastings, while the Saxons also say they are the underdog.<br>
+For example, the Normans say they are the underdog in the Battle of Hastings, while the Saxons also say they are the underdog.
 Well in this game, all versions of the story are accepted and represented.
 Every preset historical map will have more than 1 source of information that dictates the story tone, army composition, size, even formation and possibly more.

 ![Image showing information about the Battle of Hastings](https://github.com/remance/preview/blob/main/source.gif?raw=true)